adameva1/training/readme.md

 ## Staging and committing

-    $ git add test.txt   Add file contents to the index
+    $ git add test.txt   Add file contents to the stage

     $ git add .
 Adds content from all files under Documentation directory and its subdirectories
-    $ git add -u        Update the index just where it already has an entry matching <pathspec>.
-This removes as well as modifies index entries to match the working tree, but adds no new files
+    $ git add -u        Update the stage just where it already has an entry matching <pathspec>.
+This removes as well as modifies stage entries to match the working tree, but adds no new files

-    $ git add -A        Update the index not only where the working tree has a file matching <pathspec> but also where the index already has an entry.
-This adds, modifies, and removes index entries to match the working tree
+    $ git add -A        Update the stage not only where the working tree has a file matching <pathspec> but also where the stage already has an entry.
+This adds, modifies, and removes stage entries to match the working tree

     $ git commit        Record changes to the repository